Krásná (Frýdek-Místek District)

 Krásná (Krasna, Krasna) is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
 It has about 700 inhabitants.

 Etymology

-The name literally means 'nice'.
-However, the name from derived from the old Slavic word krast (in modern Czech chrást), which is a designation for leaves from vegetables, beets and similar plants.
+In Czech, the name literally means 'nice'.
+However, the name is derived from the old Slavic word krast (in modern Czech chrást), which is a designation for leaves from vegetables, beets and similar plants.

 Geography

 Krásná is located about 14 km southeast of Frýdek-Místek and 28 km southeast of Ostrava, in the historical region of Cieszyn Silesia.
 It lies in the Moravian-Silesian Beskids.
 The summit of Lysá hora, which is the highest mountain of this range with an elevation of 1323 m, is located on the western border of the municipal territory.
 The village is situated in the valley of the Mohelnice River.

 History

 The first written mention of Krásná is from 1639, when it belonged to the Frýdek estate.
 It was founded between 1636 and 1639.